-Nothing says summer like a day at Six Flags.
-Whether you’re looking for a thrilling roller coaster ride on Raging Bull, a family friendly Whizzer, or a way to beat the summer heat at Hurricane Harbor Water Park (which opens Memorial Day Weekend, May 31), Six Flags is full of sunny day memories just waiting to be made.
+Nothing says summer like a day at Six Flags Great America.
+Whether you’re looking for a thrilling roller coaster ride on Raging Bull, a family-friendly Whizzer, or a way to beat the summer heat at Hurricane Harbor Water Park (which opens Memorial Day Weekend), Six Flags is full of sunny day memories just waiting to be made.
 But heading out to a theme park can be a project in itself, so let us help simplify things for you with our Kids Guide to Six Flags Great America!

 - Prices for kids vary based on height.
 Because kids 48″ and under can’t ride every ride, their entry is cheaper.
-(See Price Details Here)
+(See website for pricing)

 - While there are plenty of rides that do not have a height restriction, Great America’s more exciting rides often come with a height minimum to help keep kids safe.
 Here are just a few popular rides and the height restrictions to keep in mind while planning your day at the park!

-36” with adult and 42” to ride alone: Whizzer (pictured), Little Dipper, Roaring Rapids, River Rocker, Spacely’s Sprocket Rockets
+- 36” with adult and 42” to ride alone: Whizzer, Little Dipper, Roaring Rapids, River Rocker, Spacely’s Sprocket Rockets

 Water Park Fun!